DJBarnes/django-unused-context/README.md

 Django Unused Context
 ============================

-Django App providing a mechanism for triggering warnings about variables sent to a template context that are not used in the template.
+Django App providing a mechanism for triggering warnings about context keys for a template that are not used.

 ## Installation